7 File Handling Operations in Python Explained with Programming Examples

 3. Closing file object after using it.

-Problems for File Handling in Python for Practice [Homework]
+Coding Practice for File Handling in Python

 You can not learn all these file operations without writing code.
 So here are some of the problems you can practice and learn file handling.